serokell/blog-posts/Haskell Parser Combinators/article.md

 Before we delve into `megaparsec`, it may be interesting to implement our parser combinator from scratch.
 We will make a simple one that should hopefully help you understand how parser combinators work.

-If you instead prefer to jump right into the action, then skip to [Megaparsec tutorial](#megaparsec-tutorial).
+If you instead prefer to jump right into the action, then skip to the [Megaparsec tutorial](#megaparsec-tutorial).

 ### Implementation